isomerpages/moe-ast-pesta/_open-resource/21st Century Competencies.md

 ---
 <h1>Resources for Developing 21CC in PE</h1>
 <hr>
-<p>These videos show suggested approaches in infusing 21CC in PE.
-The goal
+<p>The 21st Century Competencies (21CC) curriculum is designed to equip students
+with the essential skills and values needed to thrive in a rapidly changing world.
+These videos illustrate possible methods for integrating 21CC into PE lessons, emphasising affective layering to enrich the learning experience.
+By focusing on planned tasks that foster these competencies, teachers can adapt and apply these strategies in a way that aligns with the outcomes of the 2024 PE Syllabus while also maintaining the physical nature of PE and ensuring a balanced and engaging approach.</p>
-is to offer an approach in enacting and facilitating the learning process through the use of affective layering.
-The activities and thus, the facilitation process, may or may not be enacted in totality during a typical PE lesson.
+<p>The activities and the facilitation process, may or may not be enacted
-Teachers are encouraged to exercise discretion in applying the strategies, and in maintaining the physicality of PE lessons.</p>
+in totality during a typical PE lesson.
+Teachers are encouraged to exercise discretion in applying the strategies and integrate them where appropriate, based on student profile, lesson outcomes and objectives.
+The video entitled 'Facilitating 21CC with the 5Es' gives an overview on the facilitation process, which are applied in the rest of the videos.</p>
 <hr>
 <table style="minWidth: 50px">
 <colgroup>